 Let’s face it, finding technology funding for non-profits is a drag.
 Almost more of a drag than slow bandwidth (but not quite).
 The good news is nonprofit technology resources are out there to help make your organization run effectively.
-Here are four ways your nonprofit can step up their technology game to compete in this crazy world.
+Here are six ways your nonprofit can step up their technology game to compete in this crazy world.

 1. Invest in Digital Advertising

 This one is most often underutilized by organizations.
 However, search engine optimization (SEO) is very relevant for community organizations and nonprofits.
 If you do not have a presence on one of the greatest worldwide resources, potential donors won’t be able to find or advocate for your mission.
 If a nonprofit is focused on awareness or spreading a message then digital advertising makes even more sense.